organicmaps/organicmaps/tools/python/maps_generator/README.md

 ```

-##### Note: In each field where you need to specify a URL, you can specify the path to the file system using file:///path/to/file
+##### Note 1: In each field where you need to specify a URL, you can specify the path to the file system using file:///path/to/file

+##### Note 2: You can manually generate subway layer file for SUBWAY_URL parameter.
+See [instructions](https://github.com/mapsme/omim/tree/master/docs/SUBWAY_GENERATION.md).

 ## Usage
 ```sh